main banner

 Sgt Emil C DRAKE 15325547 – Gunner

 Sgt Emil C. Drake was born in Pettigrew, Arkansas in 1908.
-His parents were Columbus Drake and Mary E Fletcher.
-Research reveals Emil’s father was a member of the US Army in early part of the century and enlisted briefly with the Canadian Army in 1915 during WW1 but deserted some days later.
-No further trace of Emil's father has been found by this research.
+His parents were Columbus Drake and Mary E "Nannie or Nan" Fletcher.
+Research reveals Emil’s father was a member of the US Army in early part of the century and enlisted with the Canadian Army in 1915 but deserted some days later. his local newspaper reported on his death however on 21st October, 1916, serving in France with the 75th Canadian Infantry Battalion.
+No one of that name is recorded in British Commonwealth records, however the records of one Sergeant John Kendall Hume 163964 reveal that Emil's father, having deserted in march 1915, reenlisted again in August 1915 under the name John Kendall Hume, pension records in the file revealing the truth.

 Emil enlisted in the Army on 23 September 1942 in Louisville, Kentucky.